Mr. Josh Anderson, Director of Development and Interim Director of Admissions

 Mrs. Danette Jaeger, 4th Grade Teacher

-Mrs. Danette Jaeger has been a fourth grade teacher at Providence Academy since 2014.
+Mrs. Danette Jaeger has been a teacher at Providence Academy since 2014.
 She graduated from St. Cloud State University with a Bachelor of Science Degree in Elementary Education.
 Prior to coming to Providence she spent ten years teaching a variety of grade levels at area Catholic Schools.
-Mrs. Jaeger has been a part of the Providence Academy community, serving as the Lower School Extended-Day Coordinator, since 2003.
-She continues in this role and also serves as the coordinator of the P.A.L.S. summer program.
+Mrs. Jaeger has been a part of the Providence Academy community, serving as the Lower School Extended-Day Coordinator since 2003.

 Mr. Jonathon Janz, Religion Teacher